CuriousLearner/CuriousLearner/README.md

-### Hi there 👋
+### Greetings! 👋

-#### I'm Sanyam Khurana [Pronounced as: Sah-yum  ku-ra-na (/sah jəm ku ra na/)].
+### I am Sanyam Khurana, and you can pronounce it as "Sah-yum ku-ra-na" (/sah jəm ku ra na/).

-You might have seen me contributing to open source projects with the name `CuriousLearner`.
-I graduated from Georgia Tech, Atlanta, US with a Master's degree in Computer Science.
-I've been contributing code to Open Source for the past eight years & some of my noticeable contributions are in CPython (Python's Interpreter), Django Web Framework, Django REST Framework, Mozilla's Gecko Engine, etc.
+You may have come across my involvement in open-source initiatives under the alias `CuriousLearner`.
+I hold a Master's degree in Computer Science from Georgia Tech, located in Atlanta, US.
+Over the span of nine years, I have been actively contributing code to Open Source projects, with noteworthy contributions made to prominent platforms such as CPython (Python's Interpreter), Django Web Framework, Django REST Framework, Mozilla's Gecko Engine, among others.
+My expertise extends to speaking at numerous International conferences, where I share valuable insights and knowledge with the broader community.
-I have also spoken at various International conferences sharing my learnings with the community at large.

-I help individuals and companies with code-reviews and stepping up their game with Python.
-If you want to write clean & efficient code with Python/Django/DRF or looking for tips on dev productivity with Python, please drop me an email.
+I'd like to offer my assistance to individuals and companies seeking code reviews and seeking to elevate their Python proficiency.
+Whether it's striving to create clean and efficient code with Python/Django/DRF or seeking guidance on enhancing development productivity with Python, please feel free to contact me via email.

 - 🔭 I’m currently working on Python/Django/NodeJS.
 - 🌱 I’m currently learning ReactJS.